 - Since January 2015, the monthly rates for students consist of a standard basic amount, a private nursing insurance amount and an individual amount set by the respective health insurance company.
 Therefore, the amount students have to pay varies slightly – depending on the individual amount of their health insurance company.
 On average, the monthly health insurance contribution is about €90.

-- Students 30 or older
+- Students over the age of 30

 Students from countries that have a mutual social security agreement with Germany

 All students from EU countries, countries of the European Economic Area (EEA) and countries which have a social security agreement with Germany (e.g. Bosnia and Herzegovina, Macedonia, Serbia, Tunesia, Turkey) do not necessarily need to take out a health insurance policy in Germany.
 If they are for example covered by family health insurance in their home country, they only need to present proof of such an insurance and/or get an EHIC (European Health Insurance Card) from their respective insurance company.
 They can then apply for an exemption from compulsory health insurance at any public health insurance company in Germany.

 Students who want to use their private health insurance from their home country in Germany

 All other students with private health insurance in their home country need to bring a confirmation in English or German stating that it covers all costs in case of medical treatment.
 With this document they can then be exempted from the obligatory health insurance by any German public health insurance company.
 A travel insurance is not sufficient for this purpose.